alephium/www/src/content/blog/2022-11-22_Alephium-continues-its-engagement-for-decentralization-and-partners-with-the-cloud-based--f9c5baebe5b2/index.md

 description: 'Alephium, a highly performant, secure, and energy-efficient sharded blockchain network for DeFi & dApps and FluxLabs (Flux), a new…'
 ---

-Alephium, a highly performant, secure, and energy-efficient sharded blockchain network for DeFi & dApps and FluxLabs (Flux), a new…

----

 ### **Alephium continues its engagement for decentralization and partners with the cloud-based decentralized computational network FluxLabs (Flux)**

 <figure id="3b32" class="graf graf--figure graf-after--h3">